Sima de los Huesos hominins: Discovery

-In 1868, Spanish engineers P. Sampayo and M. Zuaznávar published a monograph documenting the many caves in the Sierra de Atapuerca, noting reports of human fossils in one (Cueva Ciega).
-In 1910, Spanish archeologists Jesús Carballo García and Saturio González discovered a cave painting of a horse in Cueva Mayor, and the area quickly generated international interest.
-The eventually-abandoned construction of a railway (which was supplied by material mined out of what became known as the Trinchera del Ferrocarril, "railway trench") revealed that the Cueva Mayor was part of a larger cave complex, the Cueva Mayor – Cueva Silo complex.
-Its archeological significance was first understood in 1962 after exploration by the Edelweiss Speleological Group, who identified several sites here strewn with Neolithic, Chalcolithic, and Bronze Age artifacts.
-While working on his doctoral thesis, Trinidad Torres unsuccessfully searched for bear fossils in the Trinchera del Ferrocarril but was pointed by the Edelweiss Spelaeological Group to the unmapped Sima de los Huesos ("bone pit") in the Cueva Mayor – Cueva Silo complex.
-Sampayo and Zuaznávar had marked this as El Silo ("storage pit"), a chamber down a 13 m vertical shaft in the corner of the spacious Sala de los Cíclopes.
+Spanish engineers P. Sampayo and M. Zuaznávar published an 1868 monograph documenting the caves in the Atapuerca Mountains, noting reports of human fossils in one (Cueva Ciega).
+Spanish archeologists Jesús Carballo García and Saturio González discovered a cave painting of a horse in Cueva Mayor in 1910, and the area quickly attracted international interest.
+The eventually-abandoned construction of a railway supplied by material mined from what became known as the Trinchera del Ferrocarril (railway trench) revealed that the Cueva Mayor was part of a larger cave complex: the Cueva Mayor–Cueva Silo complex.
+Its archeological significance was first understood in 1962 after exploration by the Edelweiss Speleological Group, which identified several sites with Neolithic, Chalcolithic, and Bronze Age artifacts.
+Trinidad Torres unsuccessfully searched for bear fossils in the Trinchera del Ferrocarril while working on his doctoral thesis, but was pointed by the Edelweiss Spelaeological Group to the unmapped Sima de los Huesos (bone pit) in the Cueva Mayor–Cueva Silo complex.
+Sampayo and Zuaznávar had marked this as El Silo (storage pit), a chamber down a 13 m vertical shaft in the corner of the spacious Sala de los Cíclopes.

-Torres sent four speleologists who identified a wealth of cave bear fossils (Ursus deningeri), as well as a nearly complete human jaw fossil.
+Torres sent four speleologists who identified a wealth of cave-bear fossils and a nearly-complete human-jaw fossil.
 He notified his PhD advisor, Emiliano Aguirre, who organized further digs.
-The Sima de los Huesos was difficult to access, low in oxygen, and had been disturbed by many visitors over decades looking for bear fossil trophies — requiring much more excavation to remove the disturbed sediments ("revuelto").
-In 1983, Aguirre found three fossil human teeth (as well as more bear fossils) in his brief visit to the Sima de los Huesos.
-Removal of sediment began the following year after installing lights and other necessary infrastructure.
-In 1987, Aguirre's team installed suspended scaffolding over the floor of the Sima de los Huesos to walk on.
-Large sediment blocks were transported up the vertical shaft (the only entrance), carried out through the mouth of Cueva Mayor with backpacks, driven out to the nearby River Arlanzón, dried, sieved, and later sorted.
-The "Atapuerca Team" under Aguirre had reconstructed three crania, one of which was nicknamed "Lazarus" — the first fossil from the site given a nickname.
+The Sima de los Huesos was difficult to access, low in oxygen and had been disturbed by many visitors over the decades looking for bear-fossil trophies, requiring much more excavation to remove the disturbed sediment (revuelto).
+In 1983, Aguirre found three fossil human teeth (and more bear fossils) in his brief visit to the Sima de los Huesos.
+Removal of sediment began the following year after lights and other necessary infrastructure were installed.
+In 1987, Aguirre's team installed suspended scaffolding over the floor of the Sima de los Huesos.
+Large sediment blocks were transported up the vertical shaft (the only entrance), carried from Cueva Mayor with backpacks, driven to the nearby Arlanzón River, dried, sieved, and sorted.
+The Atapuerca team under Aguirre had reconstructed three crania, one of which was nicknamed "Lazarus" (the first fossil from the site given a nickname).